vatthikorn/PL-0-Compiler/README.md

 How to compile and run it?
 ==========================

-- Within terminal (or Eustis server), navigate to the directory containing the source code and the input.txt file
+- Within terminal, navigate to the directory containing the source code and the input.txt file

 - Run the following command to compile: